microsoft/onnxruntime/docs/Hosting_Application_Usage.md

 # How to Use ONNX Hosting Application REST API for Prediction

-The ONNX hosting application is designed to provide a REST API for a prediction service.
-The command line is quite simple as below.
-Only `model_path` is MUST-HAVE to start a server.
+ONNX Hosting provides a REST API for prediction.
+The goal of the project is to make it easy to "host" any ONNX model as a RESTful service.
+The CLI command to start the service is shown below:

 ```
 ~./onnxruntime_hosting --help